novikovalab/piawka/technical.md

 The output order is preserved: results are always printed in the same order as the input BED regardless of which child finished first.

-> **Illustration idea**: a simple pipeline diagram showing parent distributing regions to child boxes, each child writing a tmp file, and the parent reading them back in order.